UbiquityTony/Cloudreve-Script/README.md

 For those who don't understand cloudrev, please come here first to understand: https://cloudreve.org<br>

 get ready:
-1. Server (VPS)     2.SSH software (windterm, putty, etc.)
+1.Server (VPS)     2.SSH software (windterm, putty, etc.)

 Start installation:
-1. Connect to the server (VPS).
+1.Connect to the server (VPS).
 Putty is used here for demonstration.
 [![picture 1]（https://speedcloud.cf/api/v3/file/source/43406/1.png?sign=VtFLliTwsKX2UUwYRvHV56Xz9GJj-yPmTOlgNQsclbU%3D%3A0)](https://speedcloud.cf/api/v3/file/source/43406/1.png?sign=VtFLliTwsKX2UUwYRvHV56Xz9GJj-yPmTOlgNQsclbU%3D%3A0)

-2. Run the cloudrev script installation script<br>
+2.Run the cloudrev script installation script<br>
 Official version (stable and available) (v2.1.0)

 ```shell
 wget -N --no-check-certificate https://raw.githubusercontent.com/UbiquityTony/Cloudreve-Script/main/official.sh && bash official.sh
 ```
 After entering, the dependency will be automatically installed.
 Don't panic when encountering "e", just ignore it.
-Wait until the execution is completed:
+Wait until the execution is completed:<br>
 [![图片2](https://speedcloud.cf/api/v3/file/source/43405/2.png?sign=koSgz3BfNU2virLNz00EDSa-c2BS-ZPC-y_qkgGfDZc%3D%3A0)](https://speedcloud.cf/api/v3/file/source/43405/2.png?sign=koSgz3BfNU2virLNz00EDSa-c2BS-ZPC-y_qkgGfDZc%3D%3A0)<br>
 Note: the version number in the red circle must be obtained successfully, otherwise the installation cannot continue<br>
 Failed to get.
 Please try to press ctrl+c to exit the installation and run again)<br>
 If you are Xiaobai, you can press enter all the time and use the default configuration<br>
 Next, press any key to continue, and press ctrl+c to exit the installation.

-3. Select cloudrev mode<br>
+3.Select cloudrev mode<br>
 At this time, it is time to choose slave mode or master mode.
 Enter "m" or "m" to select the installation slave mode, and enter "s" or "s" to select the installation master mode.
 [![图片3](https://speedcloud.cf/api/v3/file/source/43407/3.png?sign=LInqdyTWkh2S1V0n7ulm6kJFet6fkTbfre7pPcmsFVk%3D%3A0)](https://speedcloud.cf/api/v3/file/source/43407/3.png?sign=LInqdyTWkh2S1V0n7ulm6kJFet6fkTbfre7pPcmsFVk%3D%3A0)

-4. Select the cloudrev installation path<br>
+4.Select the cloudrev installation path<br>
 It must start with / and must be an absolute path.
 You can choose according to your needs.
 If you enter directly, you will use the default installation directory /data/cloudrev_community_Master installation<br>
 [![图片4](https://speedcloud.cf/api/v3/file/source/43408/4.png?sign=WkVsw0Yxv_lVnSxhJmZG_0WdmhrE7oEFLpPAysLwYKI%3D%3A0)](https://speedcloud.cf/api/v3/file/source/43408/4.png?sign=WkVsw0Yxv_lVnSxhJmZG_0WdmhrE7oEFLpPAysLwYKI%3D%3A0)

-5. Select the operation port<br>
+5.Select the operation port<br>
 The port must be between 1-65535.
 You can enter enter to use the default port 5212.
 [![图片5](https://speedcloud.cf/api/v3/file/source/43409/5.png?sign=U77Hcnq6fzCMGknnkCrBoEdbCatJt1rfcpELDD3QRuA%3D%3A0)](https://speedcloud.cf/api/v3/file/source/43409/5.png?sign=U77Hcnq6fzCMGknnkCrBoEdbCatJt1rfcpELDD3QRuA%3D%3A0)

-6. Finally, select the download node<br>
+6.Finally, select the download node<br>
 At present, there are five nodes to choose (there may be more in the future).
 The user selects the nearest node according to the server (VPS).
 Please check the availability of each node according to the actual situation<br>
 Note: if unavailable is displayed, it means unavailable; if available is displayed, it means available<br>
 Information of each node:<br>